chef/automate/.github/ISSUE_TEMPLATE/backend_story.md

 - All Exceptions are Handled Properly
 - Ensure logs have no unnecessary data.
 - Test coverage for the new feature is done to at least 70%
-- Docs changes PR is Raised.
+- If needed raise Docs PR and tag documentation.
 - Swagger Documentation updated
 - Smoke Test done.
 - Ensure Build and Integration Pipelines are Green.
 - PR has 2 approvers.
 - All Code Review Comments are Resolved.
+- README doc should be updated, if needed.